anhnguyendepocen/M335/docs/presentations_class/day_10.md

 > * How many buildings do we have in each state?
 > * Create a graphic that compares the total potable gallons of water used by building over time to check the consistency of the data.
+>     * What could you look for to see if potable water is recorded how you would expect?

 ## Third Challenge